-As of D ecember 31, Assets 2015 2014 Subject of collateral Time deposits Guarantees for customs duties and land (shown as other financial assets, current) \$ 384,400 \$ 339,600 leased from Science Park Administration
+As of Dec cember 31,

+Assets 2015 2014 Subject of collateral

+Time deposits Guarantees for customs duties

+(shown as other financial assets, current) \$ 384,400 \$ 339,600 and land leased from Science Park Administration

-9. Significant Contigent Liabilities and Unrecongized Contract Commitment
+9. Significant Contingent Liabilities and Unrecognized Contract Commitments Significant commitment:

-- (1) Pursuant to future operating expansion, the Company and its subsidiaries entered into several facility construction agreements amounting to \$2,271,773, of which \$1,321,808 remained unpaid as of December 31, 2015. - (2) The Company entered into several contracts for the use of certain technologies and patents in exchange for loyalty payments.
-Contracts are valid until the expiry of patents or upon termination by both parties.
+- (1) Pursuant to future operating expansion, the Company entered into several facility construction agreements amounting to \$1,051,071, of which \$659,310 remained unpaid as of December 31, 2015. - (2) The Company entered into several contracts for the use of certain technologies and patents in exchange for loyalty payments.
+Contracts are valid until the expiry of patents or upon termination by both parties. - (3) Future minimum lease payments made the non-cancellable operating leases are as follows: